brefphp/bref/README.md

 This project is under a proprietary license.

-## TODO

-- init: ask for the project name
-- Handle errors/exceptions and logs
-- Avoid using a temporary file for the output
-- Handle SNS events with an abstraction

 ## Setup

 - Create an AWS account if you don't already have one